biosustain/dsp_nextflow_training/_sources/course_contents/Tutorial.md

 ## Running our first script

-Open a new file in VSCode in the codespace by clicking the New file icon or by typing in the terminal `code hello.nf` (nf is the extension for Nextflow scripts).
+Open a new file in VSCode in the codespace by clicking the New file icon or by typing in the terminal `code hello.nf` (nf is the extension for Nextflow pipeline scripts).

 Then copy / paste the following code.
 Save the file as hello.nf.

 ```{code-block} groovy
 :caption: hello.nf